 Unemployment is at a 7 Year Low – Get Ready for the Top Talent Challenge

-But here in the D.C. region, this season’s hottest competition isn’t one you’ll find on the outdoor playing fields.
-Businesses large and small across the D.C. area also are in competition to attract and hire top marketing and communications talent.
+Here in the D.C. region, this season’s hottest competition isn’t one you’ll find on the outdoor playing fields.
+Businesses large and small across the D.C. area also are competing for top talent.

 It wasn’t that long ago that we were immersed in a recession.
 Who could forget those intense days of layoffs, cutbacks, closures and general freezes on capital expenses?